Shoporama Tracking Engine: Server-side tracking for all major platforms

 - Conversion ID — typically starts with AW-

-- Conversion Label - Add to Cart and Begin Checkout - optional extra labels for cart and checkout actions
+- Conversion Label - Add to Cart and Begin Checkout — optional additional labels for cart and checkout actions

 Microsoft Ads (Bing)

-Used for: Bing Search Ads and Microsoft Audience Network.
-The module only uses offline conversions (CSV) for Microsoft Ads, so there are no pixel fields to fill in here.
+Used for: Bing search ads and the Microsoft Audience Network.
+The module uses only offline conversions (CSV) for Microsoft Ads, so there are no pixel fields to fill out here.
 See the section on offline conversions below.

 Google Analytics 4 (GA4)